limbernie/limbernie.github.io/_posts/2019-12-14-smasher2-htb-walkthrough.md

 rm -rf $SESS
 ~~~~

-I suspect that OWASP ModSecurity Core Rule Set (CRS) is turned on because I can\'t execute certain commands, resulting in `403 Forbidden`.
+I suspect that OWASP ModSecurity Core Rule Set (CRS) is turned on because I can't execute certain commands, resulting in `403 Forbidden`.

 ### Bypassing CRS

-It\'s actually pretty easy to bypass CRS with `bash` wildcards such as `[]`, `$`, and `*`.
+It's actually pretty easy to bypass CRS with `bash` wildcards such as `[]`, `$`, and `*`.
 You can even bypass CRS and execure  and even string commands and arguments by wrapping them in single quote, e.g. `'e''c''h''o'`  For the record, `base64` is not prohibited.

 <a class="image-popup">
 ![adb46146.png](/assets/images/posts/smasher2-htb-walkthrough/adb46146.png)